 Persuasion: Persuading others to change their minds or behavior.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Negotiation: Bringing others together and trying to reconcile differences.

-- Livestock Buyer
+- Cotton Buyer

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.